rust-stuco/lectures/week11/unsafe.md

 ```

 * Here, the `unsafe` keyword serves as a warning to the caller
+* Notice how the function body is totally normal!
 * There may be additional invariants that must be upheld _before_ calling `decr`

 ---